 For me, no visit to NYC is complete without a visit to Times Square.
-It’s bright lights and busy atmosphere make it a popular tourist spot.
+Its bright lights and busy atmosphere make it a popular tourist spot.
 But what are the best things to do in Times Square?

+Time Square is one of the best things to do in New York City and should be on your itinerary for your NYC trip.
 We share the best things to in the famous square, including free things to do in Times Square and where to eat in Times Square.

 P.S.
 Don’t forget to head over to Rockafeller to get some stunning views of the city or enjoy the Trolls Experience – perfect for visits with children!

-Pose with your favourite celebrities wax model and get your own wax hand!
-This popular attraction is found on 42nd Street and includes wax figures of Barak Obama, Donald Trump, Helen Keller, the British Royal Family, Whoopi Goldberg, Taylor Swift, Justin Beiber; just to name a few.
+Pose with your favorite celebrities wax model and get your own wax hand!
+This popular attraction is found on 42nd Street and includes wax figures of Barak Obama, Donald Trump, Helen Keller, the British Royal Family, Whoopi Goldberg, Taylor Swift, and Justin Beiber; just to name a few.
 Head here in the evening for a quieter, more romantic experience.

 Prices start at $37 and the attraction is open from 10am to 9pm most days.